Render a VNC client in browser

 Configure VNC on your virtual machine

-This section covers how to install a VNC server with TightVNC and the Gnome User Interface.
+This section covers how to install a VNC server with TightVNC and the GNOME desktop environment.
 If you already have a VNC server installed, you can skip this step.

 Open a terminal window for your VM.

-Once installed, you can create the VNC server instance with the following command:
+Once installed, you can create the VNC server instance with the following command:$ sudo tightvncserver

 Select a password for the VNC server.
 This password will be used during login for your browser VNC server.

-Run the following command, which will take you to your VNC server configuration directory.
+Run the following command, which will take you to your VNC server configuration directory.$ cd .vnc

 At this point, you have a VNC server ready to test with browser-based VNC.
 We recommend performing a brief test with an existing VNC browser to verify any missing packages or configuration changes that might need to be made before continuing.
 Once your VNC server appears as desired, continue with your setup.